kambastha/technicaltalks/README.md

-## 2 Navigate to projetc repository:
+## 2 Navigate to project repository:

 ```
 ls